MaryBennah/PHASE-5-GROUP-6-PROJECT/README.md

 | Linear Regression     | 0.596   | 189,411 | 314,468  | Baseline linear trend captured                 |
 | Random Forest (Final) | 0.507   | 118,577 | 347,582  | Non-linear interactions captured; leakage-free |
 | XGBoost               | 0.512   | 115,432 | 332,985  | Similar performance to RF; robust              |

+Key Insights:
+1. Regularized Random Forest and XGBoost models outperform the linear regression baseline in handling non-linearities and interactions.
+2. The dominant driver of production is harvested area, with temporal trends captured by year.
+3. Models are limited by available predictors; additional variables such as climate, fertilizer use, or soil quality would likely improve predictive power.
+4. Final model selection is the Random Forest (leakage-free, regularized), due to its stability, interpretability, and absence of target leakage.